AnyLog-co/documentation/13- Support & Troubleshooting/03- MTU Network Issue.md

 It was clear from the start that this is a networking related issue, however, we had thought the issue ws from either the Docker, Firewall or ZeroTier configurations -- when running each component separately the issue still persisted.

-As it turned out, the root problem was infact relating to ZeroTier, but instead of the regular configurations we were looking at, the issue was the maximum transmission units.
+As it turned out, the root problem was in fact relating to ZeroTier, but instead of the regular configurations we were looking at, the issue was the maximum transmission units.

 **Maximum Transmission Unit** (MTU) are the maximum size of each packet in a given transmission.
 With ZeroTier the default